 She graduated top of her class and top of Spain in Electrical Engineering and Computer Science from the ETSIT at the Universidad Politecnica of Madrid (UPM), Spain in 1994.
 She received her PhD degree from the Massachusetts Institute of Technology (MIT), Cambridge, MA, in June 2000.
 From July 2000 until November 2007, she was a researcher at Microsoft Research in Redmond, WA.
 After 12 years in the US, she returned to Spain to co-create the Research organization at Telefonica R&D by creating and leading an internationally recognized industrial research team in Barcelona.

-She is honored to be the first Spanish female computer scientist named a Distinguished Scientist of the ACM.
+She is honored to be the first female computer scientist in Spain named both a Distinguished Scientist of the ACM and an ACM Fellow.
 She is also a Fellow of the European Association of Artificial Intelligence (eurAI) and an IEEE Fellow.

 She has carried out foundational work in computational models of individual and aggregate human behavior using machine learning techniques, which has helped set the path for today’s intelligent systems.
 Her research has contributed to the development of intelligent multimodal interfaces, context-aware mobile computing applications, personalized services and Big Data for Social Good.

 Her research interests include artificial intelligence, health monitoring, mobile computing, personal and big data analysis, statistical machine learning and data mining, ubiquitous computing, personalization, computational social sciences and human computer interaction.

 Her passion is to have positive impact in the world through her research and to inspire others (particularly girls) to pursue careers in science and technology.